xp44mm/Notebook/ConcurrencyCookbook/02 Async Basics.md

 }
 ```

-You can also do the await after doing a concurrent operation, as with `Task<T>`:
+You can also do the await after doing a concurrent operation, as with `Task<'T>`:

 ```C#
 ValueTask<int> MethodAsync();